- What is Journey Into Manhood?

 Journey Into Manhood equips you with new understanding, the opportunity for emotional breakthroughs, new friends and meaningful support.
 But you must follow through to truly make it a turning point in your life.

-In following up with past participants over the years, we’ve consistently and regularly heard men say that they:
+In following up with past participants over the years, we’ve regularly heard men say that they often:

 - Feel more masculine, more confident and more secure in their identity as men.